iamironman6/all-about-terraform/README.md

 # all-about-terraform
-This repo explains about the overview of terraform
+This repo refers to terraform knowledge

 terraform init